MET000/CS50_Problems/README.md

 ## Purpose

-The goal of this repository is to provide a resource for learning and revisiting the problems and their solutions in both CS50x and CS50p.
+The goal of this repository is to provide a resource for learning and revisiting the problems and their solutions in CS50x, CS50R, and CS50p.
 Whether you are currently enrolled in the courses or self-studying, you can find the solutions here to reference and better understand key programming concepts.

 ## License